Karel van Mander: Life

-Van Mander was born into a noble family in Meulebeke, in the County of Flanders.
-He studied under Lucas de Heere in Ghent, and in 1568-1569 under Pieter Vlerick in Kortrijk.
-The next five years he devoted to the writing of religious plays for which he also painted the scenery.
-Then followed three years in Rome (1574–1577).
 His biographical sketch refers to van Mander as the discoverer of "caves" in Rome.
 This may be a reference to the Catacombs of Rome although the exact meaning of the reference is unclear.
-In Rome he may also have come into contact with fellow Fleming Bartholomeus Spranger, who left Rome in 1575 for Vienna to enter into the service of the emperor.
-His patrons in Rome included several cardinals.
+In Rome he may also have come into contact with fellow Flemish painter Bartholomeus Spranger, who left Rome in 1575 for Vienna to enter into the service of the emperor.
 On his return journey he passed through Vienna, where, together with Spranger and the sculptor Hans Mont, he made the triumphal arch for the royal entry of the emperor Rudolf II.

-Van Mander settled in Meulebeke in 1578 where he was active as a painter and writer.
+Van Mander settled back in his native Meulebeke in 1578 where he was active as a painter and writer.
 He married an 18-year-old local girl, with whom he had a son.
 In 1580 he left for Kortrijk due to religious troubles caused by Catholic zealots in Meulebeke.
 Karel van Mander had at some point become a Mennonite and was therefore a possible target of these zealots.
 In Kortrijk he got a commission for an altar piece.
 In Kortrijk another son was born.
 He left Kortrijk for Bruges in 1582 because of an outbreak of the plague and other reasons.
 In Bruges, he worked with the painter Paul Weyts.
 Because of the threat of religious troubles and the plague, Karel fled with his family and his mother-in-law by ship to the Dutch Republic where he settled in Haarlem in the province of Holland in 1583.

 Here he worked for 20 years on a commission by the Haarlem city fathers to inventory "their" art collection.
 The city of Haarlem had confiscated all Catholic religious art after the satisfactie van Haarlem, which gave Catholics equal rights to Protestants, had been overturned in 1578.
 Van Mander used his work on the commission in his "Schilder-boeck".
 While in Haarlem he continued to paint, concentrating his energy on his favourite genre: historical allegories.
-In 1603 he rented a fortified manor ("het Huis te Zevenbergen"), later renamed Kasteel Marquette in Heemskerk to proofread his book that was published in 1604.
+In 1603 he rented a fortified manor ("het Huis te Zevenbergen"), later renamed Marquette Castle in Heemskerk to proofread his book that was published in 1604.
 He died soon after it was published in Amsterdam at the age of 58.